cv12ha0/TITIM/README.md

 pip install -r requirements.txt
 ```

 or run commands in `scripts/env.sh`.
-Please refer to the Artifact Appendix (to be updated) for more details.
+Please refer to the [Artifact Appendix](./artifact_appendix.pdf) for more details.

 #### Hardware Requirement